openstack-archive/fuel-docs/devdocs/develop/pxe_deployment.rst

     bound to 10.20.0.2 -- renewal in 1659 seconds.

 After running dhclient you should see how it asks one or few times DHCP server with DHCPDISCOVER and then get 10.20.0.2.
-If you have more then one NIC you should run dhclient on every one to determine where our network in connected to.
+If you have more than one NIC you should run dhclient on every one to determine where our network in connected to.